pdimens/arachne/README.md

 > send help.

 Arachne is a successor/extension to the Lariat aligner for barcoded linked reads, originally produced by the 10X Genomics.
-Lariat was written for the 10X Genomics GEMcode platform and modified FASTQ data format and including in the LongRanger software suite.
+Lariat was written for the 10X Genomics GEMcode platform and included in the LongRanger software suite to use with a bespoke FASTQ-adjacent data format.
 Since the 10X linked-read chemistry was discontinued in 2019, Arachne drops support for 10X-style data and instead supports modern the linked-read data types **haplotagging**, **stLFR**, and **TELLseq**.
+In the effort of **ridding ourselves of unnecessary platform-specific linked-read data formats**, Arachne's caveat is that it expects the ['standard' data format](#input-file-format).
+Don't worry, we provide a lossless converter that accepts haplotagging, stLFR, and TELLseq FASTQ data.

+### About Lariat
-Lariat was designed to align all reads sharing the same barcode simultanously, with the prior knowledge that the reads came from a small numberof long (10kb - 200kb) molecules.
+Lariat was designed to align all reads sharing the same barcode simultaneously, assuming that those reads came from the same molecule.
 This approach results in reads mapping better in repetitive regions of the genome.

-Lariat/Arachne is based on the original RFA method developed by Alex Bishara, Yuling Liu et al in Serafim Batzoglou’s lab at Stanford: [Genome Res.
+Lariat is based on the original RFA method developed by Alex Bishara, Yuling Liu et al in Serafim Batzoglou’s lab at Stanford: [Genome Res.
 2015.
 25:1570-1580](http://genome.cshlp.org/content/25/10/1570).
-In addition to developing the original model for RFA, Alex Bishara and Yuling Liu both contributed substantially to the [Lariat implementation](https://github.com/10XGenomics/lariat).
+Alex Bishara and Yuling Liu also both contributed substantially to the [Lariat implementation](https://github.com/10XGenomics/lariat) of the algorithm.

 ## Usage Notes:
 - none b/c it doesn't yet work